There are 49 buildings on the 514-acre campus of UNK. In addition UNK offers courses at College Park in Grand Island, NE. The major buildings are:

 A. O. Thomas Hall

 In 1972 UNK acquired the former State Hospital complex.
-A major renovation was completed in 2001 and now provides facilities for the College of Business and Technology Dean, Departments of Accounting/Finance, Economics, Family Studies and Interior Design, Management, Marketing and Management Information Systems, and the College of Business and Technology Centers for Economics Education, Rural Research & Development, Nebraska Safety Education and Nebraska Business Development.
+A major renovation was completed in 2001 and now provides facilities for the College of Business and Technology Dean, Departments of Accounting, Finance, and Economics, Management, Marketing, Agribusiness, and Supply Chain Management, and the College of Business and Technology Centers for Economics Education, Rural Research & Development, Nebraska Safety Center and Nebraska Business Development.